Safran/RoPA/README.md

 ## License

-This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.
 Any contribution or work of contributor as described in the GNU GENERAL PUBLIC LICENSE Version 3 as « contributor version » shall become a contribution ruled under the GNU GENERAL PUBLIC LICENSE Version 3.